exoscale/terraform-provider-exoscale/website/docs/r/instance_pool.html.markdown

 # exoscale\_instance\_pool

-Provides an Exoscale `instance pool` resource.
+Provides an Exoscale Instance Pool resource.
 This can be used to create, modify, and delete instance pools.

 ## Example Usage